Learn how to make beaded snowflake ornaments with our step-by-step craft project video tutorial for kids and adults!

 - Like real snowflakes, an infinite number of beaded patterns are possible for this snowflake craft.

-- This post’s photographs and video tutorial show several beaded pattern options you can try.
+- The photographs and video tutorial for this snowflake craft activity show several beaded pattern options you can try.

-- Play around with different patterns of beads and colors before making DIY snowflake ornaments.
+- Play around with different bead patterns, colors, and arrangements before making DIY snowflake ornaments.

-2. Put beads onto the wire snowflake form.
+3. Add beads onto the Arms of the wire snowflake form:

-- Using the beaded pattern planned in Step 1, place the crystal beads
+- Using the beaded pattern planned in Step 1, slide the beads

 onto the wire snowflake bead ornament craft form